Genuitec/codemix-vanilla-nodejs/README.md

 ## Contents

-The template project is just an example Hello World that guide you through the use of node with the Expressjs framework to build a very simple web application that display the Hello World!!!
+The template project is just an example Hello World that guide you through the use of nodejs with the Expressjs framework to build a very simple web application that display the Hello World!!!
 Greeting